Code-Institute-Submissions/UCFD_project/README.md

 The photos are arranged in the porfolio page with captions to showcase the wide range of services provided and customised products available.

+Colour scheme used is in line with company logo and to create a soft and warm atmosphere.

+Font used is in line with a friendly and approachable image.

 Feature Left to Implement

 Tab to enlarge photos in portfolio